Featured List

 The injection of high amounts of money in the market increases its liquidity.
 As we mentioned, one manner is through leveraged positions.
 A liquid market can move substantially through its historic price range or even, if the market decides, to reach new highs or downs.

 Another way of making a market liquid is the deliberated activity by large institutions that have enough money to move the price of an asset without leveraging it.
-In the context of the cryptocurrency market, a whale would have enough coins to affect the supply of the market of the coin it holds.
+In the context of the cryptocurrency market, a whale would have enough coins or tokens to affect the supply of the market of the coin it holds.

 Other metrics to look at: